Managing Index Size

 All Binary files are also filtered.

-Learn more about indexable size above and see which files and folders are excluded by default.
+Learn more about above and see which files and folders are excluded by default.

 If a repo hits 120MB limit, then the below error message will be displayed in the "Manage repos" tab and the repo's index status will be changed to "Not Indexed".